HazyResearch/deepdive/README.md

     deepdive.relations {
       titles.schema: { id: Long, title: Text, has_entities: Boolean }
       words.schema { id: Long, title_id: Integer word: String, is_present: True }
-      words.fkeys { title_id: titles.id }
-      # ...
     }

 The above defines two relations, *titles* and *words*.
 The supprted data types are `Long`, `String`, `Decimal`, `Float`, `Text`, `Timestamp`, `Boolean`, and `Binary`.
 These data types will be mapped to database-specific types by DeepDive.

-#### Foreign Keys

-Foreign keys are used to declare dependencies between relations.
-If a relation is populated by an extractor (see below), then all its parent relations must have been populated previously.

 ### 2. Data Ingestion (not yet supported)

 Currently DeepDive assumes that all intiial data is already stored in the database, and that you have defined appropriate relations in the configuration.
 We are planning to support automatic data ingestion in the future.

 ### 3. Feature Extraction